AckerlyXu/heima/articles/virtual-machines/windows/attach-disk-portal.md

 ms.author: v-dazen

 ---
-# How to attach an unmanaged data disk to a Windows VM in the Azure portal preview
+# How to attach an unmanaged data disk to a Windows VM in the Azure Portal

-This article shows you how to attach both new and existing unmanaged disks to Windows virtual machines through the Azure portal preview.
+This article shows you how to attach both new and existing unmanaged disks to Windows virtual machines through the Azure Portal.
 You can also [attach a data disk using PowerShell](./attach-disk-ps.md).
 Before you do this, review these tips:

 * The size of the virtual machine controls how many data disks you can attach.
 For details, see [Sizes for virtual machines](sizes.md).
 * To use Premium storage, you need a DS-series virtual machine.
 You can use disks from both Premium and Standard storage accounts with these virtual machines.
 Premium storage is available in certain regions.
 For details, see [Premium Storage: High-Performance Storage for Azure Virtual Machine Workloads](../../storage/storage-premium-storage.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).